armiin98/phone_book/README.md

 # phone book
-This is a simple phone book project with python3
+This is a simple phone book project with python3 written by Armin Nasirfam

 ## How to run
 1. Make sure you have installed : `python3` & `pip`,